emilyrosenberg/emily-rosenberg/README.md

 - CSS <br> I validated the CSS code with (Jigsaw) validator and found 1 error in the margin of the name styles in the header.
 I decided that this style wasn't working anyway, and deleted the line.

 ## Deployment
-This website was deployed to GitHub pages <br>
+This website was deployed to GitHub pages. <br>
 I tested the deployed website in Chrome and Safari.
 The live link can be found [here](https://emilyrosenberg.github.io/emily-rosenberg/index.html).